ggouws/HPC_RNAseq/README.md

   This pipeline is set up to perform the analysis of RNAseq data using standard tools, as introduced in the NEOF [RNAseq, differential gene expression and pathway analysis workshop](hyperlink).

-  This pipeline follows closely the approach and workflow developed for the above workshop by Katy Maher, Helen Hipperson, Ewan Harney, Steve Paterson, Bert Overduin, Matthew Gemmell and Xuan Liu.
+  This pipeline closley follows the approach and workflow developed for the above workshop by Katy Maher, Helen Hipperson, Ewan Harney, Steve Paterson, Bert Overduin, Matthew Gemmell and Xuan Liu.
 It also relies substantially on scripts developed by Katy Maher.
 Use and referencing of this pipeline implicitly acknowledges these contributions.

   The pipeline relies on you having short-read Illumina transcriptomic data for your samples, and access to a published or publically-available reference genome or transcriptome with some level of annotation.

-  This protocol has been written for use with The University of Sheffield's [BESSEMER](https://docs.hpc.shef.ac.uk/en/latest/bessemer/index.html) HPC system, but should be applicable to any GNU/Linux based HPC system, with appropriate softwareftware installations and modification.
+  This protocol has been written for use with the University of Sheffield's [BESSEMER](https://docs.hpc.shef.ac.uk/en/latest/bessemer/index.html) HPC system, but should be applicable to any GNU/Linux-based HPC system, with appropriate software installations and modification.
 Your mileage may vary.

   Code which the user (that's you) must run is highlighted in a code block like this:
   ```
   I am code - you must run me
   ```
-  Sometimes the desired output from a command is included in the code block as a comment.
+  Sometimes the desired output from a command or additional information about the command is included in the code block as a comment.

   For example:
   ```
   Running this command
   # Should produce this output
   ```

-  Filepaths within normal text are within single quote marks, like this:
+  File-paths within normal text are within single quote marks, like this:

   '/home/user/a_file_path'
   <br><br>